George Bush Intercontinental Airport: Artwork

-Ed Carpenter's "Light Wings", a multicolored glass sculpture suspended below a skylight, adorns the Terminal A North Concourse.
-In Terminal A, South Concourse stands Terry Allen's "Countree Music."
+Ed Carpenter's Light Wings, a multicolored glass sculpture suspended below a skylight, adorns the Terminal A North Concourse.
+In Terminal A, South Concourse stands Terry Allen's Countree Music.
 Allen's piece is a cast bronze tree that plays instrumental music by Joe Ely and David Byrne, though the music is normally turned off.
-The corridor leading to Terminal A displays Leamon Green's "Passing Through," a 200 ft etched glass wall depicting airport travelers.
+The corridor leading to Terminal A displays Leamon Green's Passing Through, a 200 ft etched glass wall depicting airport travelers.

 The elevators in Terminal B are cased in stainless steel accordion shaped structures designed by Rachel Hecker.
-The corridor leading to Terminal B has Dixie Friend Gay's "Houston Bayou."
+The corridor leading to Terminal B has Dixie Friend Gay's Houston Bayou.
 This work is composed of an 8 × 75 ft Byzantine glass mosaic mural depicting scenes from Houston's bayous and wetlands, several bronze animals embedded in the floor, and five mosaic columns.

-"Lights Spikes," designed by Jay Baker, was created for the 1990 G7 Summit when it was hosted by President George H. W. Bush in Houston.
+Lights Spikes, designed by Jay Baker, was created for the 1990 G7 Summit when it was hosted by President George H. W. Bush in Houston.
 The sculpture was relocated to the airport outside E Terminal after the meetings, from its original location in front of the George R. Brown Convention Center.
 The columns lean at a ten-degree angle toward a central point that represents Houston.
 The distance between each "spike" and this point is relative to the distance between Houston and the capitals of the countries the flags represent.
 The countries represented are the United States, the United Kingdom, France, Japan, Canada, Italy and Germany, as well as the European community.
 The airport has a display of lighted modern sculptures between terminals C and D.

 Radiant Fountains, LED-illuminated towers on JFK Boulevard, is the most prominent sculpture around the airport.

 Other facilities

-The airport houses an on-site hotel, a Marriott, between Terminals B and C and is accessible via the landslide inter-terminal train which runs every 3 minutes from 3:30 am to 12:30 am every day.
+The airport houses an on-site hotel, a Marriott, between Terminals B and C and is accessible via the landside inter-terminal train which runs every 3 minutes from 3:30 am to 12:30 am every day.
 The hotel has 573 rooms, one restaurant and bar, a concierge lounge, a coffee shop, health club, sundry shop and a conference center.

 A VOR station, identified as IAH, is located on the airport property, south of runway 33L.

+Minute Suites are available at Terminal C North, offering private relaxation suites and showers past security.